 The other day I gave a talk to my residents entitled “Investing 101.”
 While I am sure they expected to sit down and learn the difference between stocks and bonds.
 Or maybe how to define a putt, call, or mutual fund.
 Instead, the first fifteen minutes were spent on an entirely different subject.
 At the end of the day, investing talks aren’t very helpful when there is no money to invest.
 See, doctors don’t have an investing problem, they have a spending problem and a lifestyle inflation problem.
 Today, we will introduce the big dilemma.

 My Last Resident Paycheck & First Attending Paycheck

 Then, I wait.

 The eyes start to open, the “ooh’s & ahh’s” start to come out as the residents wrap their mind around that number, which actually ended up being higher once I met the social security wage base.

-Then, finally, someone says it, “I can’t even imagine making that much money in a single month.
-That’s like six months of pay for us.”
+Then, finally, someone says, “I can’t even imagine making that much money in a single month.
+That’s like five or six months of pay for us.”

 The Big Dilemma: Lifestyle Inflation

-Unfortunately, the residents only get to enjoy this amazement momentarily as I then spend some time crushing all of their dreams of buying the big house, nice car, private school for their kids, and the like.
+Unfortunately, the residents only get to enjoy this amazement momentarily as I then spend some time crushing all of their dreams of buying the big house, buying the new car, private school for their kids, and the like.

 Why?
-Because this started as an investment talk and they need to be able to save a certain amount of money to invest for retirement.
+Because this started as an investment talk.
+You have to save money first, if you plan to have any money left to invest.
 Otherwise, the talk is pointless.

 First, I show them what it’ll look like if they don’t save intentionally and spend the money how they want when they finish training.

 Here is a common example that I use.
-If they want to have $4 million dollars for retirement by age 60 – this allow for about $160,000 in annual spending in retirement based on the 4% rule – they need to be saving about $4,500 per month (assuming that they graduate around age 32).
+If they want to have $4 million dollars for retirement by age 60, which allows for about $160,000 in annual spending in retirement based on the 4% rule, then they need to be saving about $4,500 per month (assuming that they graduate around age 32).

 After a massive lifestyle inflation, this might not be possible.